 Everyday, everywhere, everyone is exposed to a variety of environmental pollutants by way of our air, water and food.
 These chemicals can directly impact our health and, as a whole, create potential illnesses that can be detrimental to our society.
 We have seen an increase in cancer rates, thyroid disorders, miscarriages, ADHD, autism, infant deformities, changes in sperm count and other illnesses associated with environmental exposure to toxins in well documented investigations and published scientific research.
 This is alarming and we need to question not only how we are treating these diseases, but also how we can reduce exposure to chemicals and pollution.
-We commonly assume that all chemicals released into the environment or produced for consumer use have been carefully tested for human safety, but this is not always the case.
+We commonly assume that https://www.stdaware.com/stds/symptoms-men/pimple-on-penis have been carefully tested for human safety, but this is not always the case.
 As a child grows, he or she can be exposed to various chemicals that can potentially change the course of their development, or cause fertility problems down the line.
 These kind of changes can impact not just this generation, but also subsequent generations of our offspring.
 This problem can no longer be ignored.
 We can now detect industrial chemicals in our body with current technological advances and are able to discover a myriad of different chemicals appearing in our bodies.

 In reality, there is no proper oversight in the United States right to require chemical companies to properly test chemicals for human safety before they are released to the general public or the environment.
 Most countries in the world are in the same situation and we are exposing our children and ourselves to some of these chemicals that potentially can be harmful.
 The impact can be great even with minimal exposure.